-The company has adopted all of the new or amended Accounting Standards and Interpretations issued by IASB that are mandatory for the current reporting period.
+The Company has adopted all of the new or amended Accounting Standards and Interpretations issued by IASB that are mandatory for the current reporting period.
+This is the first set of the Company's annual financial statements in which IFRS 16 "Leases" have been applied.